 Clarifications:

-Quantitative aspects for LI delivery function in PD networks:
+General quantitative aspects for LI delivery functions:

-The NWO/AP/SvP's must preventively adapt the capacity of the LI delivery function (DF3) in order to cope with the evolution of intercepted traffic.
+The NWO/AP/SvP's shall preventively adapt the capacity of the LI delivery function (DF3) in order to cope with the evolution of intercepted traffic.
 For this purpose, the NWO/AP/SvP's operators shall communicate their DF3 systems bandwidth capacity to the LEA and the LEA shall measure the actual Hi3 interfaces usage per DF3 system by period of 5 minutes.
-If the value of the 95th percentile over 1 calendar month measurements exceeds 60% of DF3 system maximum capacity, the LEA shall notify the NWOs/APs/SvP's.
+If the value of the 95th percentile over 1 calendar month measurements exceeds 60% of DF3 system maximum capacity, the LEA shall notify the NWOs/APs/SvPs.
 After receiving such notification, the NWOs/APs/ SvPs shall initiate the actions required to extend the capacity of their system within 30 days.

 Location Information:

+The MapDatum for any location information shall be WGS84.

 NWO/AP/SvP’s current or future networks shall ensure that any UE location information available in the network is reported to the LEA via the LI POIs.